 Leaks in RO System Plumbing

-Leaks not only waste purified water but can also pose safety hazards in commercial environments.
+Leaks don’t just waste purified water, they can also create safety hazards in commercial settings.

 Common Leak Points: